hackclub/hackclub/internals/email_copy.md

 ### Cancelling Donation

-> Hi {FIRST_NAME}, thanks for being a supporter – we're sorry to have you go, but totally understand how circumstances change.
+> Hi `{FIRST_NAME}`, thanks for being a supporter – we're sorry to have you go, but totally understand how circumstances change.
 >
 > Just cancelled your donation from our end, so you should be set!
 Thanks again for making our work possible :-).